new2nonstop/nonstop101/docs/1-know-your-nonstop/1-getting-started.md

 HPE NonStop Guardian is a robust operating system designed for mission-critical environments that require high availability and fault tolerance.
 This guide will help you get started with the basics of NonStop Guardian.

+Watch [this video](https://vimeo.com/showcase/7776942/video/479116681) to understand the basic concepts of the NonStop system!

 ## System Access

 To begin working with NonStop Guardian, you'll need to access the system through a terminal emulator.
 The most common method is using MR-Win6530, a Windows-based terminal emulator specifically designed for NonStop systems.